zotero-chinese/styles/src/journal-of-meteorological-research/index.md

   <div class="csl-entry">Kennedy, W. J., and R. E. Garrison, 1975b: Morphology and genesis of nodular phosphates in the Cenomanian Glauconitic Marl of south-east England. <i>Lethaia</i>, <b>8</b>, 339–360.</div>
   <div class="csl-entry">Kinchy, A., 2012: <i>Seeds, sciences, and struggle: the global politics of transgenic crops</i>.
 MIT Press,.</div>
   <div class="csl-entry">Koseki, A., H. Momose, M. Kawahito, and H. Komatsu, 2002: Compiler.</div>
-  <div class="csl-entry">Morris, I., 2010: <i>Why the West rules–for now: the patterns of history, and what they reveal about the future</i>.
+  <div class="csl-entry">Morris, I., 2010: <i>Why the West rules—for now: the patterns of history, and what they reveal about the future</i>.
 Farrar, Straus and Giroux,.</div>
   <div class="csl-entry">Myburg, A. A., et al., 2014: The genome of eucalyptus grandis. <i>Nature</i>, <b>510</b>, 356–362, <a href="https://doi.org/10.1038/nature13308">https://doi.org/10.1038/nature13308</a>.</div>
   <div class="csl-entry">O’Brien, J. A., 1994: <i>Introduction to information systems</i>.
 7th ed.
 Irwin,.</div>
   <div class="csl-entry">Online Computer Library Center, Inc., About OCLC: History of cooperation. <a href="http://www.oclc.org/about/cooperation.en.html">http://www.oclc.org/about/cooperation.en.html</a> (Accessed March 27, 2012).</div>